Home

 A Transport Vision for the State of Israel

 Transportation and land policies in Israel are influenced by a number of bodies including: the Ministry of Transportation, local municipalities, planning committees and a number of others.
 Today, it is well understood that the method of demand forecasting and building roads to meet the ever growing demand, is very costly, not practical and wasteful at the economic, environmental and transport levels.
-It is well understood by all that solutions which support sustainable transport need to be found.
+It is also well understood by all, that solutions which support sustainable transport need to be found.

 ‘Sustainable Transport’ is a title often used by various parties in their transportation planning at the national, local and municipal levels.
 But what is the proper content for this title, and how can the concept be implemented in Israel?
 In the “Transport Vision for the State of Israel” project are leading a process of deepening the public debate in Israel on sustainable transport with the aim of defining the objectives that correlate with such a vision and identifying the actions that are in harmony with that vision.